PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 There are several limitations that should be addressed:

-* It is possible that are LCM is not well-specified.
-In particular, it assumes that each answer to the questions clustered by an LCM are conditionally independent given the class assignment.
-It is very possible that a respondents answers are highly correlated with each other even within a particular perspective, and it might be important to consider models that account for this issue.
+* It is possible that our LCM is not well-specified.
+In particular, it assumes each answer to the questions clustered by an LCM are conditionally independent given the class assignment.
+It is very possible a respondent's answers are highly correlated with each other even within a particular perspective, and it might be important to consider models that account for this issue.